 Many people are apprehensive about cooking a risotto because of the constant attention required.
 However just because a recipe says to “stir the rice for 30 minutes” doesn’t mean you have to put all your focus towards that.
-For example I usually zone out while stirring risotto and watch TV or read a book with my free hand.
-It’s quite therapeutic.
+For example I usually zone out while stirring risotto and watch TV or talk to friends.
+Or even if you need to take a short break to zest a lemon or grate some cheese, it is generally okay.
+I lay out these tips and more in my guide to making risotto which is more of a general how-to guide than this specific recipe.

 What Mushrooms To Use For Mushroom Risotto?